sarahcssiqueira/headless-wordpress/README.md

 ## How to Display Post Data on ReactJS

 The data can be displayed by adding the code inside the render method.
-We will create a new component and name it **[‘PostItems.js’**](https://github.com/sarahcssiqueira/headless-wordpress/blob/master/src/components/PostItems.js) as we want to keep it separate from the parent component.
+We will create a new component and name it[‘PostItems.js’](https://github.com/sarahcssiqueira/headless-wordpress/blob/master/src/components/PostItems.js) as we want to keep it separate from the parent component.

 We have to change the render method inside Post.js (check the file)